What Should I Do If My Dog is Coughing & Gagging

 Kennel Cough

-• Deep, dry, hacking cough
+- A deep, dry, hacking cough

-Kennel cough is described by the AKC as tracheobronchitis, which is a contagious pet disease caused by a number of bacteria or viruses from doggy daycare or boarding facilities.
-This is not always a serious disease but can spread to the lungs and cause more detrimental illnesses.
-Your vet will prescribe some general antibiotics for Fido and have them social distance until the infectious stage is over!
+Kennel cough is described by the AKC as tracheobronchitis, which is a contagious pet disease caused by a number of bacteria or viruses, usually caught from other dogs at doggy daycare or boarding facilities.

 Sore Throat